 ¶4.
 I thank my God, always making mention of you in my prayers,

-6.that your fellowship in the faith might become effectual, in the knowledge of every good thing that is in us in Christ Jesus.
+6.that your fellowship in the faith might become effectual, in the knowledge of every good thing that is in us for the sake of Christ Jesus.

 ¶8.
 And so, though I have enough boldness in Christ to order you to do the right thing,